-In private company mergers and acquisitions ("M&A") transactions, the indemnification provisions of a definitive purchase agreement (whether asset purchase agreement, stock purchase agreement, or merger agreement) stand out in importance for both buyers and sellers. [ii] Standard indemnification provisions in M&A purchase agreements typically provide that the "indemnitor" (the party providing indemnification) will indemnify, defend, and hold harmless the "indemnitees" (the parties receiving indemnification) for losses incurred by the indemnitees as a result of the indemnitor's breach of representations, warranties, covenants, or other obligations under the transaction documents.
-These "general indemnities" are often subject to various limitations, including limits on the amounts available for recovery and how long the indemnities survive closing, and usually address breaches of the purchase agreement or other ancillary documents (e.g., breaches of representations, warranties, or covenants).
+In private company M&A transactions, the indemnification provisions of a definitive purchase agreement-whether asset purchase agreement, stock purchase agreement, or merger agreement-stand out in importance for both buyers and sellers.
+Standard indemnification provisions in M&A purchase agreements typically provide that the "indemnitor" (the party providing indemnification) will indemnify, defend, and hold harmless the "indemnitees" (the parties receiving indemnification) for losses incurred by the indemnitees as a result of the indemnitor's breach of representations, warranties, covenants, or other obligations under the transaction documents.

+These "general indemnities" are often subject to various limitations, including limits on the amounts available for recovery and how long the indemnities survive closing, and usually address breaches of the purchase agreement or other ancillary documents-e.g., breaches of representations, warranties, or covenants.

 In addition to the general indemnities, the parties to M&A agreements often negotiate separate "stand-alone" indemnities that cover specific topics outside the general indemnities, usually without reference to an underlying breach of the representations, warranties, or covenants.
-This article examines the prevalence and usage of stand-alone indemnities in private company M&A transactions with reference to the American Bar Association's ("ABA") private target deal point studies. [iii]